-Verdict: Shraddha-Arjun's lovestory seems too unrealistic for today's time.
+Verdict: Shraddha-Arjun's love story seems too unrealistic for today's time.

 Chetan Bhagat may not be trending for all the right reasons every time but his books are something every director wants to make a movie on.
 And why not?
 From what we've seen in the past, be it Kai Po Che, 3 Idiots or Two States, all have not just worked but worked well enough to be critically and commercially acclaimed.
 Unfortunately, with the release of Half Girlfriend, we have understood, not every book needs to be turned into a movie.

 Directed by Mohit Suri, starring Shraddha Kapoor and Arjun Kapoor in the lead as Riya Somani and Madhav Jha, Half Girlfriend is a love story of a rich girl and a Bihari boy who fall in (unrealistic) love but are separated due to circumstances, distance and also because it is a wrong time in their lives.
 With an ordinary plot, there isn't any unusual outcome one can expect from this movie.
-The movie does not leave an impact and horribly fails to connect to the audience.
+The movie does not leave an impact and horribly fails to connect with the audience.

 The story starts with the Madhav and Riya getting admission in the same college.
 Both are basketball champs and become friends on the court and their love story takes off from there.
 Riya, who is dealing with family issues, doesn't want to commit but agrees to be Madhav's half girlfriend and a naive and innocent Madhav, influenced by his friends tries to take things forward in the room which leads to their full break up.
 Next thing you know, 19-year-old Riya is getting married leaving Madhav alone in college for the next two years.